Current account switch guarantee

-Switch a non-Nationwide bank account to a new or existing FlexDirect, FlexAccount or FlexPlus.
+Switch to a new or existing FlexDirect, FlexAccount or FlexPlus.
+You need to switch from a non-Nationwide or non-Virgin Money current account.

-Your old account must have at least 2 Direct Debits to move over.
+Your old account needs to have at least 2 Direct Debits for us to move over.

 2. Start your switch